mogita/otaku-blog/content/posts/2021-03-12-the-tracking-pixels-in-your-emails.md

 > Update 2021-03-22: It appears that many of the "Self-owned Trackers" are not owned by the business owners.
 They don't reveal the actual vendor by using the custom domain names.
 Certain tracing was done to discover the actual campaign Email sender and the tracker, which showed a certain pattern of how the custom domain names are formed.
 E.g. `http://url1234.mail.some-service.io` (certain parts were masked with dummy characters) points to the IP address that resolves to be in possession of SendGrid.
 Oh my they use the `http` that scatters people's information all around the web un-encrypted while relentlessly collecting them.

-## How to avoid being tracked?

-If you are using a macOS computer, check out the open-source project [MailTrackerBlocker](https://github.com/apparition47/MailTrackerBlocker).
-It's a plug-in for the Apple Mail app.
-Actually the list above was sorted out using this plug-in.

-Alternatively you can choose an Email service that provides tracking pixel blocking natively, like [Hey](https://hey.com) (paid).
-In fact the makers of Hey mail made this website to stand up against tracking pixels: https://notospypixels.com

-For blocking tracking pixels on other platforms, applications or Email providers, you can [write to me](mailto:me@mogita.com?subject=[Otaku%20Blog]%20Avoid%20Tracking%20Pixels) and tell me your method or tools.
-I'd be happy to add them here.